jackmaden/philosophybreak/_articles/dancing-with-nietzsche.md

 ---
 title: Dancing with Nietzsche
-description: Discover how 19th-century philosopher Friedrich Nietzsche's Perspectivism provides a compelling approach to thinking about the world -- as well as our place in it.
+description: Discover how 19th-century philosopher Friedrich Nietzsche's Perspectivism provides a compelling approach to thinking about the world – as well as our place in it.
 published: October 2018
+order: 1
+minutes: 5
 author: Jack Maden
+author-pic: /assets/images/pbgradthin.svg
 author-link: https://www.instagram.com/philosophybreak/
 image: /assets/images/dancing-with-nietzsche.jpg
 image-alt: nietzsche perspectivism